 - Average Stock level: The Average stock level is calculated such as:

-So if your minimum stock level is 5 units and average reorder qty is 50. under this equation your Average stock level would be 5+25(50% of reorder Qty) i.e 30.
+Lets assume your minimum stock level is 5 units and average reorder qty is 50.
+Under this equation your Average stock level would be 5+25(50% of reorder Qty) i.e 30.